SharzyL/pastebin-worker/README.md

 Create two KV namespaces on Cloudflare workers dashboard (one for production, one for test).
 Remember their IDs.
 If you do not need testing, simply create one.

 Clone the repository and enter the directory.
 Login to your Cloudflare account with `wrangler login`.
-Modify entries in `wrangler.toml` according to your own account information (`account_id`, `zone_id`, `kv_namespaces.id`, `kv_namespaces.preview_id` are what you need to modify).
+Modify entries in `wrangler.toml` according to your own account information (`account_id`, routes, kv namespace ids are what you need to modify).
 Refer to [Cloudflare doc](https://developers.cloudflare.com/workers/cli-wrangler/configuration) on how to find out these parameters.

 Modify the contents in `config.json` (which controls the generation of static pages): `BASE_URL` is the URL of your site (no trailing slash); `FAVICON` is the URL to the favicon you want to use on your site.
+If you need testing, also modify `config.preview.json`.

 Deploy and enjoy!